 T: +44 (0)1904 876269

-I joined York St John University in September 2015, following a postdoctoral position, as Alan Pearsall Junior Research Fellow, at the Institute of Historical Research, University of London (2014-2015).
-I completed a PhD at the University of Warwick (2011-2014) on British prisoners of war in Napoleonic France, and I am currently preparing a monograph based on my doctoral and postdoctoral research.
-I am the co-founder of the Prisoner of War Studies Network (POW Network) with Dr Grace Huxford (University of Bristol).
+Elodie joined York St John University in 2015, following a postdoctoral position, as Alan Pearsall Junior Research Fellow, at the Institute of Historical Research, University of London (2014-2015).
+She completed a PhD at the University of Warwick (2011-2014), funded by the Chancellor’s Award (former WPRS), on British prisoners of war on parole in Napoleonic France.

-I convene three courses dealing with the eighteenth and nineteenth centuries at undergraduate level: ‘the eighteenth-century Atlantic World’, ‘Early Victorian England’ and ‘Europe in the Age of Nationalism, 1848-4914’.
-I also contribute to other first- and second-year modules on topics related to the cultural, social and global history of the long eighteenth century.
-Topics include: ‘Global sea voyages’, ‘Gender roles and cross-dressing in modern Britain’, ‘Material culture’, ‘Historiography in the modern period’.
+Elodie convenes three BA courses dealing with social, cultural and transnational approaches to the eighteenth and nineteenth centuries: ‘the eighteenth-century Atlantic World’, ‘Early Victorian England’ and ‘Europe in the Age of Nationalism’.
+She also contributes to other first- and second-year modules on topics related to the cultural, social and global history of the long eighteenth century.
+Topics include: ‘Global sea voyages’, ‘Gender roles in modern Britain’, ‘Material culture’, ‘Historiography in the modern period’.

-I am interested in supervising 3rd-year dissertation students wanting to explore areas of study including, amongst others:
+She is interested in supervising third-year dissertation students wanting to explore:

 - British/French/European history in the eighteenth and nineteenth centuries